PedroGeometrias/application/docs/architecture.md

 executable for deterministic security primitives.

 **Why:** Java is a strong fit for HTTP integrations, configuration, SQLite, validation, and application tests.
-C is a strong fit for reusing Pedro's own SHA-256 work and demonstrating careful parsing and OpenSSL integration.
+C is a strong fit for reusing my own SHA-256 work and demonstrating careful parsing and OpenSSL integration.
 A subprocess protocol avoids deployment-specific JNI headers and library loading.